 People understandably judge the affordability of a certain area by home prices.
-While this is a good indicator in many cases, Florida has some hidden or lesser-known expenses that are unique that many people don’t consider when planning to make the move here.
+While this is a good indicator in many cases, living in Florida has some hidden or lesser-known expenses that are unique that many people don’t consider when planning to make the move here.
 It’s important to factor these expenses into your overall plan when looking to move to Florida.
-Below are a few examples.
+Below are a few examples:

-The most unusual expense people find when they move to Central Florida are the fees that come with homeowners associations.
+The most unusual expense people find when it comes to living in Florida are the fees that come with homeowners associations.
 While HoA’s exist outside Florida, they are much more prevalent here, and people are often surprised at how much they can add to your monthly bill.
 We discussed HoA’s in a previous article, so if you want to understand more about them, here’s the link.
-Every HoA has it’s own set of rules, and it’s own set of fees.
+Every HOA has its own set of rules and its own set of fees.
 Not all HoA’s are the same, however.
 You can find HoA’s that only charge $50 a month.
 By contrast, there are some that charge $500 a month or more.
 It depends on what services the association provides.
-24 hour manned guard shacks in gated communities are going to cost more.
-HoA’s that provide lawn maintenance and landscaping are going to cost more.
-The main purpose of these HoA’s is to protect the value of the property by establishing uniform rules and guidelines for how houses need to be maintained.
+24-hour manned guard shacks in gated communities are going to cost more.
+HOA’s that provides lawn maintenance and landscaping is going to cost more.
+The main purpose of these HOA’s is to protect the value of the property by establishing uniform rules and guidelines for how houses need to be maintained.

 Central Florida is known for its palm trees, (generally) great weather, theme parks, and world-class dining.
 But it’s also known for its traffic.
 As a result, those looking for less traffic tend to use toll roads.

 There are several toll roads in Central Florida that you might find yourself having to use depending on where you live and where you’re going.
 They are:

 - Seminole Expressway

 - Poinciana Pkwy

 If you’re wondering what your tolls would be, there’s a great online calculator at https://tollguru.com/florida-toll-calculator